 When the program computes wedge spectra for finding astigmatism, it will display each spectrum and its fit as long as the Show wedge fits option is turned on.
 You should always have this on when you start finding astigmatism so that you can assess how reliable the astigmatism fits are.
-Watch out for jumps in the fitted curve; a few jcan be tolerated because there is robust fitting that can discard them, but there are more than a few jumps, average the wedge spectra over more views.
+Watch out for jumps in the fitted curve; one or two can be tolerated because there is robust fitting that can discard them, but if there are more than that, average the wedge spectra over more views.
+The top line of output shows the fitted defocus and the second line will show "Wedge:" and the center angle of the wedge.
 If necessary, you can put a longer delay time in the text box after Show wedge fits for.
 Also watch for dramatic changes in the shape of the spectra, such as the dip at the first zero becoming much wider at some angles; such changes can make the astigmatism estimate quite inaccurate.

 After astigmatism is determined from the required number of views, the program then assumes that astigmatism when making the spectrum used to find defocus.
 It composes this spectrum by adding up data from non-overlapping wedges of frequency space, where each wedge spectrum is adjusted for the defocus at its angle before adding into the sum.
 The final defocus value is the one determined by fitting to this spectrum.